Planting calendar

 Next 2 weeks

-- Watch for pests such as aphids and whiteflies; treat promptly
+- Watch for pests like aphids and whiteflies

 FAQs

-Can I plant tomatoes directly in the ground in June in Los Angeles?
+Can I plant lettuce in June in Los Angeles?

-Should I water my raised beds daily during June?
+How often should I water my raised bed garden in June?

-Is it too late to start cool-season crops in June?
+Is it too late to start herbs in June?

 Next steps